JULIELab/gepi/gepi/readme-raw/README.md

 ### Running the Docker image in Production

 A production environment has a few requirements that are of lesser importance during development.
 This section explains requirements and solutions that may come up during GePI deployment with the Docker container.
-While detailed explanations come below, the complete Docker `run` command we use for deployment looks like the following:
+While detailed explanations come below, the full Docker `run` command we use for deployment looks like the following:
 ```
 docker run -dp 80:8080 -p 443:8443 -v /host/path/to/certificate.p12:/var/lib/jetty/etc/keystore.p12 -v /host/path/to/configuration.properties:/gepi-webapp-configuration.properties --add-host=host.docker.internal:host-gateway --name gepi -e GEPI_CONFIGURATION=/gepi-webapp-configuration.properties gepi:${project.version} jetty.sslContext.keyStorePassword=<changeit>
 ```
+Alternatively, the `docker-compose-webapp.yml` file can be used with a few additions.

 #### Activating HTTPS